 I was a fitness trainer back before fitness was mainstream.

-There were relatively few gyms back then – just a dusty weight room at your neighborhood YMCA; or, if you were fancy, the country club with its golf course and tennis.
+There were relatively few gyms back then – just a dusty weight room at your neighborhood YMCA; or, if you were fancy, the country club with its golf and tennis.

 Back then, training clients was a dream because civilians didn’t know about weight-training.
 They didn’t even know what “sets” or “reps” were.